instnt-inc/instnt-ios-sdk/README.md

       }
   }
 ```
 If the request fails, `responseJSON` will be nil.
-If success, the response will contains form code.
+If the request succeeeds, the response contains a form code.

 2. Call `submitFormData` function with user data.
 ```swift